mahmoudparsian/big-data-mapreduce-course/slides/glossary/glossary_of_big_data_and_mapreduce.md

 * Hadoop (slow and complex) is an implementation of MapReduce.

 * Spark (fast and simple) is a superset implementation of MapReduce.

+## MapReduce Terminology

+* Job - A "full MapReduce program" - an execution of a Mapper (as `map()`) and Reducer (as `reduce()`) across an input data set; for example, running
+  "Word Count" across 60 input files is one job.
+A MapReduce job must identify the following:

+	* Input Path
+	* Output Path
+	* Mapper function definition
+	* Reducer function definition

+* Task – An execution of a Mapper or a Reducer on
+  a slice of data a.k.a.
+Task-In-Progress (TIP)
+
+* Task Attempt – A particular instance of an attempt to execute a task on a machine

 ## Mapreduce Architecture